 With spring fully here and summer not too far off, my mind is churning with everything garden.
 I'm planting my vegetable garden and pondering on what plants to add to my flower garden so that I can have cut flowers spring through fall.
 I am noodling all my containers and considering what combinations of plants to mix this year.
 While I love my vegetable and flower gardens, I always enjoy putting together my containers.
 I think it's that I get to start with a brand new palette each year and find a combination of plants that really speak to me that makes container gardening so appealing to me.

-I went to a Container Gardening workshop through my local Arboretum several years back and was introduced to the terms ‘thriller', ‘filler' and ‘spiller' as they relate to container gardening.
+I went to a Container Gardening workshop through my local Arboretum several years back and was introduced to the terms ‘thriller plants', ‘filler plants' and ‘spiller plants' as they relate to container gardening.

-I'm not sure who coined those terms, but I've seen them used by both Martha Stewart and Home Depot, as well as other sources, when discussing Container Gardening Theory 101.
+I'm not sure who coined those terms, but I've seen them used by both Martha Stewart and Home Depot, as well as other sources when discussing Container Gardening Basics 101.

-The ‘Thriller' of your container will be that plant that is as it's name implies…the real standout of your container garden.
+The ‘Thriller Plant' of your container will be that plant that is as its name implies…the real standout of your container garden.

-Ornamental grasses, elephant ears, cannas, taros all make great thrillers.
+Ornamental grasses, elephant ears, cannas, taros all make great thriller plants.
 Some other great choices are:

 Alocasia, Colocasia (Elephant Ear)